sesh/djver/README.md

-Through the power of Django's contrib.admin you can use this tool to figure out (sometimes) what version of Django a site is running.
+Through the power of Django's contrib.admin you can use this tool to figure out (with a low level of reliability) what version of Django a site is running.

 This will only work if contrib.admin is enabled, you can figure out the site's STATIC_URL, and access to the admin CSS isn't otherwise restricted.

 It's probably not a great idea.
+Just a proof of concept.

 ### Usage